amareshkumar/telemetry-platform/docs/DAY4_INTERVIEW_NOTES.md

 - **Error Rate:** 4.52% (timeouts fixed by adding thread pool)

 **Interview Talking Point:**
 > "I implemented a REST API gateway for IoT telemetry ingestion using cpp-httplib.
 Initially, the single-threaded server caused timeouts under 100 concurrent connections.
-I profiled the issue, identified the bottleneck, and added an 8-thread pool, reducing error rate from 4.5% to <1% and improving p95 latency to sub-200ms.
-This demonstrates my ability to diagnose performance issues and implement scalable solutions."
+Through load testing with k6, I identified 4.5% timeout rate and analyzed the symptoms: 60-second timeouts suggested queue buildup.
+I reviewed the code, hypothesized a concurrency bottleneck in the single-threaded server, implemented an 8-thread pool, and validated the fix reduced error rate to <1% and improved p95 latency to sub-200ms.
+This demonstrates my systematic approach to performance issues: observability → hypothesis → code review → fix → validation."

 ---